mzizi-io/fullstack-challenge/README.md

 I think pre-commit is a great addition to ensuring well written, properly formatted code.

+# CI Pipeline
+To run the tests and flake8 on the CI pipeline, run: ```docker-compose -f docker-compose-ci.yml up --build --abort-on-container-exit```

-# Tox
+# Tox (CI Pipeline locally)
 This is entirely for use in the CI pipeline.
 This should run all the tests and linting.

-To run this:
+To run this locally:

 1. Run `tox` on the command line